GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/multiple-reporters/index.md

 ---

 It is possible to register multiple reporters generate and receive attribution reports by registering separate triggers.
-Below are the two mechanisms available to accomplsh this.
+What follows are the two mechanisms available to accomplsh this.

 ## Registering multiple triggers without redirects